-So, in order to create inclusive UX design, one should learn from a diverse group of people with different life situations, try to understand their perspective.
+So, in order to create inclusive UX design, one should learn from a diverse group of people with different life situations, and try to understand their perspectives.
 If done right, it can change their experience with technology.
 It’s not the users who will adapt to technology, but technology will adapt to them instead.

 Solve for one, extend to many

 So, when you design a solution for one disabled group, it benefits others.
 Like high-contrast settings for people with vision impairments are now helping to see what’s on the screen on a bright sunny day.
-Or like video subtitles, designed for hard-of-hearing people, can be used to learn a new language or watch videos without volume to not disturb a sleeping child.
+Or, like video subtitles, designed for hard-of-hearing people, can be used to learn a new language or watch videos without volume to not disturb a sleeping child.

 The same goes for different automation tools, remote controllers, audiobooks, etc. We owe to the disabled communities the existence of so many things that make our lives easier and more pleasant.
-UX design that considers different constraints just means a well done design.
+UX design that considers different constraints just means a well-done design.

 Examples of inclusive UX design

-Twitter has an accessibility panel, where you can turn on different gestures to control the app more easily, enable voiceovers for tweets, increase color contrast and reduce motion.
+Twitter has an accessibility panel, where you can turn on different gestures to control the app more easily, enable voiceovers for tweets, increase color contrast, and reduce motion.